Rocksmith 2014 Brings A New Level to Learning Guitar and Bass

 Hello there!
-And today we'll be taking a look at Rocksmith 2014 (henceforth known as RS14 for the remainder of this Hub), Ubisoft's newer edition of the "Authentic Guitar Game".
-There have been recent releases on PS4 and Xbox One (It released in October 2013 for PC, Xbox 360 and PS4) so I figure now's a good time to write up an overview of Ubisoft's ambitious guitar learning software.
-Before we begin with the game itself, let's go over the history of Rocksmith to kinda bring you up to speed with it.
+Today we'll be looking at Rocksmith 2014, Ubisoft's newer edition of the "Authentic Guitar Game".
+Before we begin with the game itself, let's go over the history of Rocksmith and guitar gaming to kinda bring you up to speed with it.

 Fake Plastic Rock